Test-Optional Admissions: Further Results

-This section illustrates how, within our framework, banning affirmative action can push a college from test-mandatory admissions to test-blind admissions.\footnote{We study test blind rather than test optional for simplicity; as noted previously, test blind is equivalent to test optional when non-submitters are imputed sufficiently high test scores.}
+In this section, motivated by public debates about affirmative action, we apply our framework to show how banning affirmative action can push a college from test-mandatory admissions to test-blind admissions.\footnote{We study test blind rather than test optional for simplicity; as noted previously, test blind is equivalent to test optional when non-submitters are imputed sufficiently high test scores.} Conceptually, this serves as an extended example in which we can say whether a college benefits from test optional for a given restricted imputation.
+The formal statements and proofs of the results for this section are in \appendixref{app:AA}.

-In a nutshell, our idea is as follows.
-There are two groups of students.
-Relative to society, the college has a preference for admitting students from the group that has lower test scores on average.
-When affirmative action is allowed, the college can treat applicants from different groups differently.
-In that case, the college always prefers test mandatory, since observing test scores lets it determine which applicants to accept from each group.
-But if affirmative action is banned, the college must use a single admissions rule for both groups.
-Now the college wants to put less weight on tests than does society, since a low test score is associated with being from the college's favored group.
-This disagreement can push the college to want to switch to test blind.
+The setup is as follows.
+Students come from one of two groups, with group identity labeled as $x_0 \in \{r, g\}$---red or green.
+Each student also has an observable $x_1 \in \mathbb{R}$, which can represent some aggregate of GPA and/or extracurriculars, and a test score $t \in \{0,1\}$.
+The college and society agree on the importance of $t$ and $x_1$, but the college has a preference for admitting group $g$ and society does not.
+Specifically,

+with $\beta>c>0$, and $\ind_{x_0=g}$ an indicator for $x_0=g$.
+So the college has a lower bar than society for green types and a higher bar for red types.
+Our leading interpretation is that group identity $x_0$ corresponds to race, with the college putting an explicit weight on enrolling underrepresented minorities ($x_0=g$) while society prefers race-blind admissions.

+We assume that the observable $x_1$ has the same distribution for both groups; for tractability, we stipulate a uniform distribution over a large enough interval.
+The test score, by contrast, can be correlated with the group identity $x_0$.
+We assume the distribution of test scores depends on student characteristics only through $x_0$: $\Pr(t=1 | x=(x_0,x_1))=p_{x_0} \in (0,1)$.
+Following the interpretation of group identity as race, assume the underrepresented group $g$ has a lower average test score: $p_g<p_r$.

+We consider two affirmative-action regimes.
+If affirmative action is allowed, the college may condition admissions on group identity $x_0$.
+If affirmative action is banned, group identity is hidden and therefore cannot be used in admissions.

+We find that when affirmative action is allowed, the college prefers test mandatory (\autoref{prop:aaallowed}).
+Given the test score and other observables, the college sets a lower admission threshold on $x_1+t$ for its preferred group.
+When affirmative action is banned, identity in its admissions rule.
+But differential thresholds by group are no longer feasible.
+Test scores now become a signal of group identity (as in \citet{chan2003does} and others).
+Because the college's preferred group $g$ has a lower average test score, the college now effectively wants to put a lower weight on tests than does society.
+Thus, banning affirmative action can push a college to switch to test blind (\autoref{prop:aabanned}).
+The switch is more likely when social-pressure intensity $\delta$ is larger, the gap in test scores $p_r-p_g$ is larger, or the college puts a larger weight $\beta$ on group identity (\autoref{cor:aacompstats}).